 EEG signals vary depending on the state of the participant's brain.
 The signals can indicate the type of brain activity. frared imaging, and is used to determine the activity of brain cells based on their metabolic rate.
 This technique, combined with the other equipment, provides a global look at how the brain interprets stimuli from computer programs.
 The combination of neuroscience and computers is an exploding field right now, with most of the projects focusing on how the brain can be used to directly control the program.
 For example, the video game Neuroboy, released by NeuroSky, uses a single-sensor EEG to allow the player to interact with the virtual world.
 Although the technology is not nearly advanced enough to allow the player to do anything with a thought, the program is capable of detecting large patterns of neural firings.
-It then translates patterns associated with a calm and relaxed state into telekinetically levitating see Computers, page 14 Theses Explore Links Between Smell and Memory, Anxiety by Rebecca Shields '13 Science & Technology Writer Spring is a busy time for everyone on campus: finals are coming up, there are playoffs for sports, class projects are due and so on.
-However, life is even busier for seniors with theses whose deadlines are fast approaching.
+It then translates patterns associated with a calm and relaxed state into telekinetically levitating see Computers, page 14

+The class took EEG measurements while participants used computer programs to help simplify the programs.
+Theses Explore Links Between Smell and Memory, Anxiety by Rebecca Shields '13 Science & Technology Writer Spring is a busy time for everyone on campus: finals are coming up, there are playoffs for sports, class projects are due and so on.
+However. life is even busier for seniors with theses whose deadlines are fast approaching.
 Senior theses, especially for science majors, take a large amount of time throughout the year.
-The experiments can sometimes take almost the whole academic year to complete.
+The experiments can sometimes take almost the whole academ- Buccal Cavity ic year to complete.
 However, through all of the stress of the year, many seniors are finally able to show their senior projects to the campus community.
 Some neuroscience majors presented their theses on Wednesday night.
 The topics covered in these presentations ranged from diabetic mice to brain trauma.
-Mimi Briggs '10 presented her thesis, titled "Early Olfactory Experience Affects Startle Response and Reward Sensitivity in Adolescent Rats," which examines the use of smell in memories with rat pups.
-She based her thesis on the knowledge that rat pups use all five of their senses for remembering their mother, which is important for survival and for finding food This Week...How Sunscreen Works by Yinghan Ding '12 Science & Technology Writer Is sunbathing good for you?
-It could be, but only if you remember to put sunscreen on.
-If you don't, the various wavelengths of ultraviolet (UV) light can damage molecules in your skin, which causes mutations that could lead to diseases such as skin cancer.
-As summer approaches, it is important to know the science behind the sunscreen and understand how maturely age skin and ultimately lead to skin cancer.
-To make matters worse, the depletion of atmospheric ozone has created a large hole above Antarctica in the last decade.
-As a result, we are all likely to get an even higher dose of UV light during our time outdoors than ever before.
-Among all types of skin cancer, melanoma is the most dangerous type and causes the most skin cancer deaths.
-In 2009 alone, 68,720 new cases of melanoma were found in the United States, in which 8,650 people died, according to the American Cancer Society.
-For people who are not

-The olfactory system and the limbic system (memory and emotion) are adjacent in the brain and strongly linked. and warmth.
-There can also be a positive emotional response to their mother's smell later in life.
-Briggs decided to test if the smell of the mother rat could reduce the startle response and if early memories of smell of the rat's mother can have an effect on positive emotions, especially through eating.
+Mimi Briggs '10 presented her thesis, titled "Early Olfactory Experience Affects Startle Response and Reward Sensitivity in Adolescent Rats," which examines the use of smell in YOUNGLIVINGCIRCLE.COM memories with rat pups.
+She based her thesis on the knowledge that rat pups use all five of their senses for remembering their mother, which is important for survival and for finding food and warmth.
+There can also be a positive emotional response to their mother's smell later in Briggs decided to test if the smell of the mother rat could reduce the startle response and if early memories of smell of the rat's mother can have an effect on positive emotions, especially through eating.
 She did this by spraying one mother with lemon water (to give a distinct and replicable smell) and one with water (a control) and seeing how long the grown rats spent in a lemon area in a maze versus rats raised with the control mother rat.
-The rats showed the trend that she had predicted, that the rats raised with lemon-scented mothers see Theses, page 14 e we can safely enjoy the sunshine outdoors.
+The rats showed the trend that she had predicted, that the rats raised with lemon-scented mothers see Theses, page 14 things every student should know.